baffelli/covid-2019-measures/readme.md

 * *reduction of public transport*: public transport service are reduced.
 Here again use the following sub categories:
   * *partial*
   * total
-* *event ban* .
-Public events of a certain size are cancelled by the government.
+* *event ban*: Public events of a certain size are cancelled by the government.
 (Excludes: Volontary suspension of sport leagues, etc)	Use the following sub categories in *measure_sub_cat*:
   * 0-5
   * 5-10
   * 10-50